Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

         - *Find this hostname in the main Dashboard page of the TrueNAS UI, under System Information*
     1. Import

-I like to make this dashboard the default page for Grafana, so when I click on "Web UI" it takes me directly to the graphs.
+I like to make this dashboard the default page for Grafana, so when I go to the Grafana web UI it takes me directly to my graphs.
+To do that in the Grafana web UI go to:

-1. Upper right avatar > Profile > Preferences
+1. Upper right avatar icon > Profile > Preferences
     1. **Home Dashboard**: Dashboards/NAS
     1. Save

 ## Conclusion

-You should now have the "TIG stack" running on your NAS.
+You should now have the TIG Stack running on your NAS.
 Feel free to add or remove panels in the dashboard to see the metrics you're interested in.
 You can also monitor additional components of your homelab by editing the `telegraf.conf` file.
 You can read more about Telegraf
 [input plugins here](https://docs.influxdata.com/telegraf/v1/configure_plugins/input_plugins/).
 If you have any questions or